Category

 www.creamscafe.com/

 Summer is the season for al fresco – but it’s also when the London restaurant scene comes to life.
-While there seems to be an endless, ever-changing roster of cool restaurants in London town, we’ve rounded the top five most exciting London restaurant openings so you can get your reservations in order this summer.
+While there seems to be an endless, ever-changing roster of cool restaurants in London town, we’ve rounded the top five most new London restaurants openings so you can get your reservations in order this summer.

 Laurel’s On The Roof: Shoreditch

-With its doors officially opened on Thursday 5th May, Laurel’s On The Roof is London’s newest and most laid back rooftop restaurant, bar and pool.
-Located at the Mondrian Shoreditch, Laurel’s is nspired by 1970’s Hollywood and the legacy of Laurel Canyon in Los Angeles.
-Who/What is Laurel’s you say? – Laurel’s is an all day-dining and drinking hotspot infused with glamour and offering London’s most sought after tables.
+With its doors officially opened on Thursday 5th May, Laurel’s On The Roof is London’s newest and most laid-back rooftop restaurant, bar and pool.
+Located at the Mondrian Shoreditch, Laurel’s is inspired by 1970s Hollywood and the legacy of Laurel Canyon in Los Angeles.
+Who/What is Laurel’s you say? – Laurel’s is an all-dining and drinking hotspot infused with glamour and offering London’s most sought-after tables.
 This effortless rooftop spot is the epitome of laidback California cool and takes diners on an exploration of Los Angeles.
 Laurel’s offers an evolving all-day, highly seasonal menu, the perfect spot to while away long summer evenings whilst overlooking the bustling Shoreditch neighbourhood.
-Definitely a London restaurant to hit up this summer.
+A London restaurant to hit up this summer.

 Riding House: Bloomsbury